- Section 34 of the Criminal Justice and Public Order Act (CJPOA) 1994

 - There must be proceedings against a person for an offence;

-- The alleged failure to mention a fact at trial must have occurred before charge, or on charge;
+- The alleged failure to mention a fact at trial must have occurred before a Defendant is charged;

-- The alleged failure must have occurred during questioning under caution.
-(Refer to Archbold 15-484 to 15-486 on the question of when a suspect should be cautioned.);
+- The alleged failure must have occurred during questioning under caution by a constable.

 - The questioning must have been directed to trying to discover whether or by whom the alleged offence was committed;

 - The alleged failure of the accused must have been to mention any fact relied on in his defence in those proceedings;

 - The alleged failure must have been to mention a fact which, in the circumstances existing at the time, the accused could reasonably have been expected to mention when so questioned.